by Jack Norris, RD • Last updated June 2012

 There’s evidence that EPA and/or DHA supplementation may improve depression and cognition, particularly in infants, children, and older adults, although the results of clinical trials have been mixed.
 Especially in the case of older vegetarians and vegans, there’s a concern that an omega-3 deficiency could cause cognitive problems and omega-3 supplementation is recommended.

 Omega-3 Status of Vegetarians and Vegans

 Vegetarians and vegans have been shown in many studies to have lower blood levels of EPA and DHA than meat eaters.
-It’s not known if lower blood DHA levels reflect lower levels in other tissues in vegetarians and vegans.
+It’s not known if these lower blood levels indicate lower levels in other tissues.